davidmelton/class.template.php/README.md

 3. **format** *optional*

    The file extension of the template files.
-This default value of this parameter is `.html`.
+The default value of this parameter is `.html`.

 #### Examples
 ```php